 Develop Agile Salespeople

 On a virtual sales call, the prospect can often be distracted in ways that are not a problem in person.
 The prospect’s attention can be diverted by other people in their home or office, technology glitches, or their incoming stream of messages.
 These distractions can make it difficult for the seller to ensure they cover all their key points as thoroughly as they would like.
 In these cases, content can be a salesperson’s best weapon.
-Invest in a content platform that allows reps to create, access, and share the right content at the right moment.
+Invest in a sales content management platform that allows reps to create, access, and share the right content at the right moment.

 Prepare Successful Virtual Sales Presentations